raisingthefloor/morphic-api-server/README.md

 $ docker stack deploy -c docker-compose.dev.yaml morphic-server
 ````

+*Currently the only dependency is MongoDB, which you can run without docker if desired*

 The server itself can be started from your IDE or from the command line:
 ````
 $ dotnet run --project MorphicServer